Search

 The security of an annuity depends on the type of annuity you have.
 Every type of annuity carries its own unique risks and rewards.
 For example, fixed annuities are relatively low-risk, guaranteeing income in retirement at a steady growth rate—often around 2% to 4%.
 However, they do not give you the opportunity to benefit from positive market performance and often do not keep up with inflation.

-Annuities may have other costs associated with them as well.
-These costs can vary.
-Some annuities have surrender charges only, while others have administrative fees, mortality and expense risk charges, and optional rider fees.
+In contrast, variable annuities are higher-risk, with funds tied to market performance, along with the gains and losses that come with it.
+Additionally, some annuities have surrender charges only, while others have administrative fees, mortality and expense risk charges and optional rider fees.
 The money contributed to an annuity typically can't be removed without a penalty charge.

 Which stocks are safe in a down market?

-There is no such thing as a safe stock.
-Investing, by definition, involves risk.
-Stocks offer the potential for growth, but they also are relatively risky and may experience significant losses.
 Consider a diversified strategy that incorporates a mix of long-term assets, guaranteed income sources and near-term (liquid) sources if you are looking to create a portfolio that can withstand changing market conditions.

 How dividend stocks fare in a volatile market